laminas/laminas-form/docs/book/file-upload.md

 ### The Controller Action

-For the final step, we will instantiate the `UploadForm` and process any postbacks in a controller action.
+For the final step if using HTTP-Server MVC, we will instantiate the `UploadForm` and process any postbacks in a controller action.

 The form processing in the controller action will be similar to normal forms,